-Using its statewide data system, Connecticut reviewed service data for all children with Individual Family Service Plans (IFSPs) on 12/1/21 that had at least one new service listed on the IFSP in effect on 12/1/21.
-A point in time was used for this indicator and is representative of the reporting period.
-All missing and late first services were identified to programs, the data were verified via email exchanges, and twoinstances of non-compliance were confirmed, letters were mailed to programs identifying the findings.
-During FFY21, there were two instances of infants and toddlers not receiving services on their IFSPs in a timely manner.
-Both instances were due to program errors.
+Using its statewide data system, Connecticut reviewed service data for all children with Individual Family Service Plans (IFSPs) on 12/1/22 that had at least one new service listed on the IFSP in effect on 12/1/22.
+A point in time was used for this indicator and is representative of the reporting period as it is the same point in time used for Indicators 2, 5, and 6 of this report.

+All missing and late first services were identified to programs, the data were verified via email exchanges, and two instances of non-compliance were confirmed, letters were emailed to programs identifying the findings.
+Therefore, during FFY22, there were two instances of infants and toddlers not receiving services on their IFSPs in a timely manner.
+Both instances were due to local program errors.